The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Metamodel

 \section{Metamodel}

-To engineer the grammar we first created a metamodel, depicting all the grammar elements and their relationships.
-The metamodel in this report is an updated version of the one in \cite{espana2019model}.
-Therefore, we refer to the metamodel in this report as ``metamodel V2''.
+To engineer the grammar we first created a metamodel, depicting all the grammar elements and their relationships. the first version of the openESEA metamodel was published in \cite{espana2019model}, but this report provides a more up-to-date version.
+In fact, this report is updated whenever a new version of the openESEA metamodel is available.
 Similarly as in \cite{espana2019model}, we opted for the language invention design pattern, in order to extend the metamodel.
-For our extension, we have analysed additional ESEA methods.
-We model ESEA methods, using the Process Deliverable Diagram (PDD) notation \citep{weerd2009meta}.
+For our extension, we have analysed additional ESGA methods.
+We model ESGA methods, using the Process Deliverable Diagram (PDD) notation \citep{weerd2009meta}.
 The models are created based on method documentation and official information published by the organisation that developed the method.
-The models help us to better understand the ESEA process and the underlying data structure.
+The models help us to better understand the ESGA process and the underlying data structure.
 The PDDs are validated with experts.
 After the validating interviews, the necessary modifications are done.
-The validated PDDs are used to analyse the ESEA methods.
+The validated PDDs are used to analyse the ESGA methods.
 We do this by creating activity and concept comparisons.
-For this we adapt the method comparison approach.
-The output of the method comparison is used to update the ESEA method metamodel.
+For this we adapt the method comparison approach~\cite{weerd2007developing}.
+The output of the method comparison is used to update the ESGA method metamodel.
 The metamodel is an UML Class Diagram\citep{OMG_UML}.
 Metrology standards informed our design decisions\citep{ISO99:2007}.
-The metamodel depicts the data structure of an ESEA method and its application.
+The metamodel depicts the data structure of an ESGA method and its application.
 We differentiate between metaclasses that are generated when defining a method and metaclasses that are generated during the application of a method.
 Figure~\ref{fig:metamodel} depicts the metamodel.
-The gray metaclasses are the metaclasses that are created when defining an ESEA method.
-Therefore, these classes should be part of the grammar.
+The metaclasses with a grey background are the metaclasses that are instantiated when specifying an ESGA method.
+Therefore, these classes are be part of the grammar.
+All metaclasses, including those with white background, are part of the database model of the openESEA interpreter.